Talawa Firsts Guest Blog

 GIRLS and HALF-BREED are two beautiful coming of age plays based in differing contexts, yet with a similar sense of urgency, endearing naivety and fierceness that burns throughout their respective stories.
-Both GIRLS and HALF BREED will be playing at Edinburgh later this summer.

 We discussed what makes each piece theatrical and why each writer chose to start the play at that specific point of the story.

 We found that theatricality can be identified in a range of things, including the intimacy of a solo performance and the ability to embody the fluidity of multiple characters, as in HALF BREED.